geoscixyz/gpg/content/foundations/foundations_seeing_underground_inversion.rst

 	:align: center
 	:scale: 100 %

-	An acceptable model can cause the data, and simultaneously produces a minimum value for the "model objective function".
+	An inverted model that has minimum structure and acceptably reproduces the data.
+The generated data from the model are shown on the upper surface and it can be compared with the observed data in the previous figure.

-In practice a number of inversions, with different reasonable objective functions, should be carried out so the interpreter has some insight about the range of earth models that can acceptably reproduce the field data.
+In practice a number of inversions, perhaps with different objective functions, and different assignments of uncertainties on the data, should be carried out so the interpreter has some insight about the range of earth models that can acceptably reproduce the field data.
 Error statistics about the data will determine how closely the reproduced data matches the real measured data.

-The fact that these error statistics are often poorly known is a second good reason for performing several inversions before settling upon a preferred model.
+More detail about inversion and the workflow process is provided in inverse theory section of the GPG.